Openhab-Nodes/website/content/en/dashboard/costs.md

 #### Technical background

-Cloud based services like Amazon Alexa or IFTT require a way to communicate with your local openHAB X installations.
+Cloud based services like Amazon Alexa or IFTT require a way to communicate with your local OHX installations.

 This can usually not happen in a direct fashion because your openHAB installation most likely does not have a public (IP) address and is hidden behind a router that performs Network-Address-Translation (NAT).
 Instead your OHX installations connect and listen to a 24/7 running message bus service.
 Alexa, Google Home, IFTT etc are now posting their commands to this message bus.